Songs of the Sea: Music

 In late 2006, ECA2 musicians, Philippe Villar and Pascal Lengagne made their return to compose yet another soundtrack for a Sentosa musical, the original soundtrack of Songs of the Sea.
 There has been a lack of information given by ECA2 on the developmental process of the album, along with its track listing (which can be illegitimately found on the contents of the DVD recording).
 Thus, resulting in another dispute about the personnel and music studio crew.
 Despite this, it is possibly suggested that both Villar and Lengagne were attempting to create a pastiche of their own previous work.
 This can be evidenced by the heavy usage of the world music genre in most tracks, a pastiche of Grand Finale from the Magical Sentosa music album; the reprise of "Magical Song", and also a pastiche of Here Everybody Lives in Harmony too, for the tune of Li's singing with the Spirit of Light, which was a remix of Magical Song/ Because of this, it can also probably suggest that the composers are making reference to their previous involvement with Magical Sentosa.

 Uniquely, Songs of the Sea's own soundtrack is bundled along with the DVD recording of the show as a bonus.
 Which is unlike Magical Sentosa's; where the soundtrack and DVD recording were being sold separately.
 This resulted in both the soundtrack and the recording of the show to share the same album art.
 The original soundtrack listing was rather unclear to the fan cult community.

 Note: The songs listed are actually a part of a bonus section from the DVD, "The Songs", where the soundtrack listed is recorded along with a video of the cast members recording it in the ECA2 studio.
-The songs listed are also from a DVD bought at 2007, so there may be differences with newer DVDs.
+The songs listed are also from a DVD bought in 2007, so there may be differences with newer DVDs.